 Sure!
-It’s a type of biomass, so once the hemp-containing clothing has reached its end of life, the hemp fibers will have no lasting impact on the environment.
+It’s a type of biomass and one of the best sustainable clothing materials we could use.
+That's because once the hemp-containing clothes have reached their end of life, the hemp fibers will have no lasting impact on the environment.

 We could say “Hemp Makes It Better”, as Bear Fiber’s motto suggests.